Moscow Art Trio

 Moscow Art Trio (established in 1990) is a Russian trio comprising Arkady Shilkloper (French horn & flugelhorn), Misha Alperin (piano & vocals) and Sergey Starostin (vocals, clarinet & folkreeds), performing in the Classical/Jazz/Traditional music genres.

 The trio's leader, Mikhail Alperin, also composed its music.
 He lived near Oslo, Norway since 1993, and became a central figure in new improvised music of the far North, until his death in May 2018.
-Arkady Shilkloper (horns) is a former member of the Moscow Philharmonic Orchestra, and has also collaborated with the Bolshoi Theater Orchestra.
-Vocalist Sergey Starostin has always had a great interest in folk tales and music, even while studying classical music.

 The trio has appeared at festivals and musical events around the world.